marschall/jmx-http/README.md

 This connector is intended to be used in cases where you'll already have an HTTP port open.
 This gives it the following advantages:

- * HTTP punches through any firewall.
+ * HTTP generally punches through firewalls.
  * An existing port can be used.
  * HTTP is already supported by a lot of network infrastructure.
   * Piggy backs on your existing HTTP infrastructure for authentication, authorization and encryption.